Staff

 Akoiya Harris is a movement artist based in Seattle Washington.
 Her work uses a queer Black gaze to explore ways communal and personal stories can be interwoven into dance works.
 She has collected oral histories on behalf of Wa Na Waris Seattle Black Spatial Histories Institute, and Black Collectivity.
 Akoiya has also participated in the Black Embodiments Studio Arts Writing Incubator.
 As a choreographer, she has shown work at the Seattle Art Museum, Wa Na Wari, On The Boards, Friends of the Waterfront, Velocity Dance Center, The Moore Theater, and more.
 Akoiya is a founding member of Black Collectivity, a group that explores memory and culture through embodied responses.
 Following a matriarchal lineage of teachers, Akoiya is a dance educator working with youth at Ailey Camp and Pacific Northwest Ballet.
 She has also performed with Spectrum Dance Theater, Will Rawls, Zoe|Juniper, Third Rail Projects, The Congregation, and SoloMagic.
 She is a 2023-2024 Base Resident Artist.

-Dayna Hanson, Co-founder & Interim Co-director
+Dayna Hanson, Co-founder & Executive Director

 Born and raised in the Pacific Northwest, Dayna Hanson has been active as a choreographer, director, filmmaker and multidisciplinary artist since 1987.
 A Guggenheim and United States Artists Fellow in dance, Hanson’s work has been presented in venues and festivals throughout North America and Europe.
 With Gaelen Hanson, she co-directed dance theater company 33 Fainting Spells from 1994 – 2006, creating six critically acclaimed, evening-length, touring works.
 Her debut feature film, Improvement Club, premiered in Narrative Competition at SXSW in 2013.
 She wrote, choreographed and directed an episode of HBO's TV series, Room 104 by The Duplass Brothers.
 Dayna is an Artist Trust Arts Innovator awardee and a 2017 MacDowell Fellow.